Borough of Melton: History

 The new district was named Melton after the area's only town, Melton Mowbray.
 The district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

+Abolition

+Under current local government reform plans, the district will be abolished in 2028 with its area becoming part of a Leicestershire and Rutland unitary authority.

 Governance

 Melton Borough Council provides district-level services.
 County-level services are provided by Leicestershire County Council.
 Much of the borough is also covered by civil parishes, which form a third tier of local government.

 Political control

-The council has been under no overall control since the 2023 election, being run by a joint administration of Labour and most of the independent councillors, led by Labour councillor Pip Allnatt.
+The council has been under no overall control since the 2023 election.
+Since April 2026, it has been run by a Conservative minority administration, led by Conservative councillor Ronan Browne.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until coming into its powers on 1 April 1974.
 Since 1974 political control of the council has been as follows: